Abhisekgit1994/KNN_Scratch/README.md

 # KNN_Scratch
-# Python code for KNN implementation from scratch
+# Python code for KNN implementation from scratch tested on iris dataset

 Steps involved: